What is a control bus?

 The address bus is unidirectional and works like a memory map.
 When the computer system needs to access a certain memory location or input/output device, it declares the appropriate address on the address bus.
 This address is recognized by the appropriate circuitry which instructs the corresponding memory or device to read or send data on the data bus.
 Only the device or memory location that matches the address on the address bus will respond.

-See also What is a wireless gateway?
+See also What is a WLAN optimizer?

 The central processing unit uses the control bus to communicate with other devices within a computer through physical connections, including printed circuit boards.